 "The discipline of conservation biology defines the scope of the journal, but it is also true that the journal has played an influential role in defining conservation biology."

 Since the inception of Conservation Biology in 1987, the journal has published groundbreaking papers and has been instrumental in defining issues that contribute to the science and practice of conserving Earth’s biological diversity.
 Consistent with the mission and goals of the Society, the journal promotes the highest standards of quality and ethics in conservation research and encourages communication of results to facilitate their application to management, policy, and education.

 Conservation Biology (ISSN 0888-8892) is published six times a year (February, April, June, August, October, December) by Wiley-Blackwell.
 The journal has robust submission rates, and rigorous review and revision processes ensure that accepted papers are of high quality and clarity.
-In 2010, its impact factor, a measure of the frequency with which the “average article” in a journal has been cited in a given period, rose two-tenths to 4.89.
+In 2013, its impact factor, a measure of the frequency with which the “average article” in a journal has been cited in a given period, was 4.32.
 Impact factor reflects data over a three-year period and can be interpreted as the number of times an article is cited in the two years following its publication.
-The number of article downloads in 2010 exceeded 771,000.
+The number of article downloads in 2013 exceeded 940, 000.